ELHabibA/TimeSeriesData-Backend/README.md

 ## Introduction

-This system is designed to handle time series data efficiently, providing functionalities to fetch data within a given time range, retrieve tag sets in a specified range, and send data to InfluxDB as a JSON file.
+This system is designed to handle time series data efficiently, providing functionalities to fetch data within a given time range, retrieve tag sets in a specified range, and seamlessly transmitting any form of data to InfluxDB in the form of a JSON file.

 ## Features